nerdcave/selectiv/README.md

 # selectiv for Vue.js

-Selectiv is a lightweight component for Vue.js that gives you a single select, multi select, and tagging input.
-Other features:
+Selectiv is a lightweight component for Vue.js that acts as a single select, multi select, or tagging input.

-  - Super lightweight
+Features:

+  - Small, lightweight, no dependencies (aside from Vue)
+  - Search to filter options
-  - Submits as a normal select or text input in a form
+  - Submits in a form as a normal select or text input
   - Supports templates to customize display